armaniExchange/work-genius/README.md

 ### Start Server
 You can choose to start the part you are working on or both:

-Start front-end: `npm run dev`
+- Start back-end: `npm run serverDev`
-Start back-end: `npm run serverDev`
+- Start front-end: `npm run dev`

-To run both front-end and back-end: `npm run start`
+- Run both back-end and front-end: `npm run start`

 ## Tools
 - Our database visualizer is located at `192.168.95.155:8080`